JohnONeillGMIT/RealWorld/README.md

 * Real data collected from team profiles and various sources confirm such changes

-* The exercise involves using the numpy.random package to simualtion a dataset that serves to reflect same.
+* The exercise involves using the numpy.random package to simulate a dataset that serves to reflect same.
 * This data is consolidated in a Dataframe and used to investigate possible links between the variables.